Why Would a Guy Keep in Touch After He Already Dumped Me?

 I’ve been dating an amazing guy who’s only just recently become “too busy” for a relationship.
-I know that is really just code for him losing interest and that’s okay… Disappointing indeed, but okay.
+I know that is really just code for him losing interest, and that’s okay… Disappointing indeed because I thought he was the one, but okay.
 Oddly though, he suggested that we have another conversation in a week’s time to see where things are at.
 Shortly after our breakup tonight, he sent me a text message saying he was sorry and that he’d really like to keep in touch.
 I told him I was open to that but that he’d have to take that step.

 Evan, I’m OK with him not wanting to date me.
 To be honest, he is such an amazing guy (opposite of the loser musicians and wannabe actor types that I usually end up with) that I often wondered why he was dating me in the first place.
 But that’s obviously another issue.
 Why would he bother texting afterward or bother suggesting that we have another conversation about things in a week?
 I don’t get it.
 Why wouldn’t he just walk away after doing the dumping?

 Have you ever dumped someone, JD?
 It’s a horrible, horrible feeling, right up there with, well, being dumped.
 And this feeling, if you can imagine it, provides the full explanation for why people act inconsistent.

 Step outside your own shoes and put yourself in your partner’s shoes.

 As always, the best solution to being your own dating coach is to step outside your own shoes and put yourself in your partner’s shoes.
 Why would he possibly do what he did?
 There has to be some rationale.
 I’m just going to channel him right now and see what I can come up with: